middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/1-introduction.md

 **C.1.c.
 Graduate Schools**

-To accomplish its mission, the Institute is organized into two schools, and an office for language and professional programs, each headed by a dean, research centers headed by directors, and various staff to manage academic support functions.
+To accomplish its mission, the Institute is organized into two schools, an office for executive and custom programs, and research centers This Institute is home to Middlebury's English Language School.
 See the webpage [Organizational Charts and Contacts](https://www.middlebury.edu/institute/faculty-staff/organizational-resources/charts-contacts).

-The schools are:

-*   The Graduate School of International Policy and Management
-*   The Graduate School of Translation, Interpretation, and Language Education

 **C.1.d.
 Research Centers**